Algorithmic Data Analytics, Small Data Matters and Correlation versus Causation: Computability theory for data analytics

-Formalized by Peter Schnorr, the unpredictability approach to randomness involves actors and concepts familiar to economists and risk managers.
-It establishes that a gambler cannot make money following a computable betting system $M$ against the digits of a random sequence $s$.
-In equation form,
+Formalised by Peter Schnorr, the unpredictability approach to randomness involves actors and concepts familiar to economists and risk managers.
+It establishes that a gambler cannot make money following a computable betting system $M$ against the digits of a random sequence $x$.
+In equational form,

-Equivalently, a string $s$ is statistically atypical (also known as Martin-L\"of random) if and only if there does not exist a computably enumerable martingale $M$ that succeeds on $s$.
-That is, if there is no effective computable betting strategy.
-This then establishes a formal connection between previously intuitive concepts:
+Equivalently, a piece of data $x$ is statistically atypical (also known as Martin-L\"of random) if and only if there does not exist a computable enumerable martingale $M$ that succeeds on $x$, that is, there exists no effective computable betting strategy.
+It then establishes a formal connection between concepts that were previously thought to be only intuitively related:

 That is, what is random is unpredictable and what is unpredictable is random; otherwise it is simple.
-For example, program \textsc{A} (c.f. \emph{Example of an evaluation of $K$}) trivially allows a shortcut to the value of an arbitrary digit through the following function $f(n)$ (if $n=2m$ then $f(n)=1$, $f(n)=0$ otherwise)~\cite{schnorr}.
+For example, program \textsc{A} (cf. \emph{Example of an evaluation of $K$}) trivially allows a shortcut to the value of an arbitrary digit through the following function $f(n)$ (if $n=2m$ then $f(n)=1$, $f(n)=0$ otherwise)~\citep{schnorr}.

-A series of \emph{universality results} (both in the sense of \emph{general} and in the sense of Turing \emph{universal}, the latter concept being a version of the former)~\cite{kirchherr} leads to the conclusion that the definition of random complexity is mathematically objective:
+A series of \emph{universality results} (both in the sense of \emph{general} and in the sense of Turing \emph{universal}, the latter concept being a version of the former)~\citep{kirchherr} leads to the conclusion that the definition of random complexity is mathematically objective, avoiding some technical subtleties: